dell-cloud-marketplace/docker-phpbb/README.md

 # docker-phpbb
 [phpBB](https://www.phpbb.com/) is open-source internet forum software.
+This is a base Docker image to run a [phpBB](https://www.phpbb.com/) application - phpBB is a popular open-source internet forum application that is highly customisable.

 ## Components
 The stack comprises the following components (some are obtained through [dell/lamp-base](https://github.com/dell-cloud-marketplace/docker-lamp-base)):